pyrsia/pyrsia/docs/tutorials/docker.md

-When your Docker client pulls an image, it will make the request to your local Pyrsia node (because you configured it as a registry mirror) and it will fetch the artifact from a peer node in the Pyrsia network, verify it based on the tranparency logs and return it to the Docker client.
+When your Docker client pulls an image, it will make the request to your local Pyrsia node (because you configured it as a registry mirror) and it will fetch the artifact from a peer node in the Pyrsia network, verify it based on the transparency logs and return it to the Docker client.

 ```mermaid
 graph LR